Stable Structures

 }

-The example above shows a very basic audio recording backend application.
-There are two types of entities that need to be stored, User
+The example above shows a very basic audio

 and Recording

-.
-These are represented as Candid
+These are represented as

 records.

-Each entity gets its own StableBTreeMap
+Each entity gets its own

 :